Constitution and By-Laws

 The Program committee shall be responsible for obtaining speakers and arranging programs for meetings.
 These duties include responsibility for any travel arrangements, hotel and meal accommodations.
 The committee shall be responsible for all follow up and sending thank you letters to speakers.

-The helping hands committee shall be responsible for organizing persons to help beekeepers and families who need help with their bees because of sickness or death in the family.
-And to send out Sympathy, Get Well, Congratulations or thinking of you cards when needed.
+The Helping Hands committee shall be responsible for organizing persons to help beekeepers and families who need help with their bees because of sickness or death in the family, and to send out appropriate cards when needed.

-The Education and Bee School Committee shall be responsible for setting up and the operation of the bee school.
+The Education and Bee School Committee shall be responsible for the set up and operation of Bee School.
 This will include finding a site for the school, providing a syllabus outlining areas covered in class, providing presenters for each section and equipment needed for the school.
-The committee chairman will be responsible for maintaining a membership rooster and providing the membership chairman a list of all new members.
-Additionally, the committee shall be responsible for implementing all other educational programs under taken by COBA.
+The Bee School Chair will be responsible for maintaining a membership roster and providing the Membership Chair a list of all new members.
+Additionally, the committee shall be responsible for implementing all other educational programs undertaken by COBA.

-The Bee Yard Committee shall be responsible for the day to day operation of the bee yard including maintaining and securing of Association materials and assets.
+The Bee Yards Committee shall be responsible for the day to day operation of the bee yards including maintaining and securing of Association materials and assets.
 If more than one bee yard is to be operated, the Board of Directors shall appoint a committee for each yard.

-The Political Action Committee shall be responsible for generating and promoting political action which will further the benefit of COBA and beekeeping in central Oh in general.
+The Political Action Committee shall be responsible for generating and promoting political action which will further the benefit of COBA and beekeeping in Central Ohio in general.
 The committee will be responsible for designing promotional materials such as brochures and handouts as well as setting up and attending meetings and luncheons with politicians and or other officials in order to promote our cause.

 The Association President, Secretary and Treasurer shall keep at their home, office, or other secure location the COBA records appropriate to their office.
-The various committee Chairpersons retain records appropriate to their committee assignments at their home and send copies to the Secretary.
-Committee Chairperson must surrender their COBA records to their successor or, in the case of an Ad Hoc committees records, surrender the records to the Secretary.
-The Treasurer will maintain the Association’s current and ongoing financial records in at least one off site location so no loss of records or transactions will be lost in case of loss of the Treasurer’s immediate records.
-The President and Secretary shall have access to the records; though have no ability to change these records.
+The various committee Chairpersons shall retain records appropriate to their committee assignments at their home and send copies to the Secretary.
+Committee Chairpersons must surrender their COBA records to their successor or, in the case of an Ad Hoc committee’s records, surrender the records to the Secretary.
+The Treasurer will maintain the Association’s current and ongoing financial records in at least one off- site location so no loss of records or transactions will occur.
+The President and Secretary shall have access to the records; though they have no ability to change these records.

 All records, documents and minutes are the property of COBA and are to be surrendered and transferred to the newly elected Secretary or President.
 These records shall form a chain of events from previous Boards of Directors and Membership decisions.
 Transfer of all records, documents and minutes shall take place after the election and before January 1st of the next calendar year.

-These Bylaws shall be ratified by a 2/3 majority vote of all members in good standing, that are present at a regular business meeting provided the Constitution has been presented and read in at least one previous meeting and upon appropriate notice given.
+These Bylaws shall be ratified by a 2/3 majority vote of all members in good standing, provided the Bylaws have been presented and read in at least one previous meeting and upon appropriate notice given.

-These bylaws may be amended by a 2/3 vote of the members in quorum at any regular business meeting, provided that the proposed amendment shall be previously submitted to and acted upon by the Board of Directors.
-Any amendments to these bylaws shall be referenced and added at the end of these bylaws.
+These Bylaws may be amended by a 2/3 vote of a quorum at any regular business meeting, provided that the proposed amendment/s shall be previously submitted to and acted upon by the Board of Directors.
+Any amendment/s to these Bylaws shall be referenced and added at the end of these Bylaws.